MatiasHiltunen/bridgeboard/README.md

 > Run the build process during development using flag: "vsr build bridgeboard.eon --keep-build-dir" for faster rebuilds

-> There is also `vsr build --release` which optimizes the resulting binary for performance and size aimilar (basically the cargo build --release in the background)
+> There is also `vsr build --release` which optimizes the resulting binary for performance and size (basically the cargo build --release in the background)

 Open `http://127.0.0.1:8080`.